Yale Center for Research Computing (YCRC) HPC Policies

 - Facilities, Equipment, and Other Resources

 The Yale Center for Research Computing (YCRC) is a computational core facility under the Office of the Provost created to support the advanced computing needs of the research community.
-The YCRC is staffed by a team of research scientists, application specialists, and systems administrators with expertise in supporting high performance computing (HPC) and computationally dependent disciplines.
+The YCRC is staffed by a team of research scientists, computational research support analysts, and systems administrators with expertise in supporting high performance computing (HPC) and computationally dependent disciplines.

 The YCRC advances research at Yale by administering a state-of-the-art cyberinfrastructure, providing sustainable research services, and facilitating an interdisciplinary approach to the development and application of advanced computing and data processing technology throughout the research community.

-The YCRC operates high performance computing (HPC) resources in support of faculty research in a wide range of disciplines across the university.
-Upon request, the YCRC will provide a principal investigator group account on the YCRC’s HPC resources to any member of the ladder faculty appointed at the level of assistant professor or above, or any member of the research faculty appointed at the level of Research Scientist/Scholar or above who is responsible for their own independent research program.
+The YCRC operates high performance computing (HPC) resources in support of research in a wide range of disciplines across the university.
+Upon request, the YCRC will provide a principal investigator (PI) group account on the YCRC’s HPC resources to any member of the ladder faculty appointed at the level of Assistant Professor or above, or any member of the research faculty appointed at the level of Research Scientist/Scholar or above who is responsible for their own independent research program.
 Other university faculty or staff may apply for such an account, subject to additional administrative approval.
 Once a group account has been created, and with approval of the PI, members of a PI’s research group may request individual user accounts under the group account.
 The PI is ultimately responsible for all use of YCRC resources by members of the PI’s group, including any costs for data storage and computing that may be associated with such use.

-Because of its focus on computational research conducted by faculty, research staff, postdocs, and graduate students, the YCRC provides only limited access to undergraduate students, most often when they are part of a PI’s research group or enrolled in a class that makes use of YCRC resources.
-In unusual circumstances, undergraduate students may request use of YCRC resources for independent research under the oversight of a faculty sponsor/advisor.
+The YCRC focuses primarily on computational research conducted by faculty, research staff, postdocs, and graduate students.
+However, the YCRC does provide limited access to undergraduate students, most often when they are part of a PI’s research group or enrolled in a class that makes use of YCRC resources.
+In appropriate circumstances, undergraduate students may request use of YCRC resources for independent research under the oversight of a faculty sponsor/advisor.
 Such requests will be considered on a case-by-case basis, and approval will be at the discretion of the YCRC.

 The YCRC encourages appropriate use of its resources for classes.
-Instructors planning use of YCRC resources in their classes must consult with the YCRC and obtain prior approval at least 60 days prior to the start of the class.
+Instructors planning use of YCRC facilities in their classes are expected to consult with the YCRC and obtain prior approval at least 60 days prior to the start of the class.
 Instructors and their teaching staff will be expected to provide primary support for their students using YCRC facilities, with secondary assistance from YCRC staff as appropriate.
 The YCRC will do its best to ensure access to its facilities throughout the semester, but scheduled hardware maintenance periods will take place according to the YCRC’s published schedule as listed on the System Status Page on the YCRC website, and instructors should plan accordingly.
 Instructors should also understand that, in rare instances, clusters may be unavailable due to unforeseen circumstances.
 Accounts created for class use will be disabled and removed once the class is over.

 Policies regarding account creation and access to HPC resources are subject to change.